cliffbekar/dynamic_policy/README.md

 ### Notes for Online Appendix

-Contents
+Contents:

-1 Road map to the appendix 2
+1 Road map to the appendix
-2 Evidence that deterrence is a dynamic process 3
+2 Evidence that deterrence is a dynamic process
-2.1 Empirical signatures of a dynamic deterrence process . . . . . . . . . . . . .
-3
-2.2 Dynamic signatures in US and Canadian crime data . . . . . . . . . . . . . .
-7
+3 Empirical signatures of a dynamic deterrence process 4 Dynamic signatures in US and Canadian crime data
-3 Robustness 12
+5 Robustness
-3.1 General nature of positive feedback (CLIFFSET and DROP) . . . . . . . . .
+  1 General nature of positive feedback (CLIFFSET and DROP) . . . . . . . . .
 12
-3.2 Generalizing the modeling assumptions . . . . . . . . . . . . . . . . . . . . .
+7 Generalizing the modeling assumptions . . . . . . . . . . . . . . . . . . . . .
 16
-3.3 The space of history independent policies . . . . . . . . . . . . . . . . . . . .
+8 The space of history independent policies . . . . . . . . . . . . . . . . . . . .
 18
 3.4 The space of history dependent policies . . . . . . . . . . . . . . . . . . . . .
 19
 3.5 Generality of deterrence policy analysis . . . . . . . . . . . . . . . . . . . . .
 24
 4 Computational tools 28